jayanth-1/scala-programming/ScalaExample/Readme.md

 Tail Recursion

 If a function call itself as its last action, the function's stack frame can be reused.
-It's called tail recursion.
+It's called tail recursion.There is no need to keep record of the previous state.
 Tail recursive functions are iterative process Interest of tail recursion is mostly to avoid very deep recursive chains Most instance of JVM, limit the maximal depth of recursion to couple of thousand stack frames.
 If input data is such that these deep recursive chains could happen.
 In that case it's a good idea to reformulate function into tail recursive to avoid stackoverflow exception